jimka2001/heavybool/clojure/README.md

                 p1 p2 p3))))
 ```

-The test tries to find an example (counter example) where the function `poly-plus` fails
+The test tries to find an example (counter example) where the function `sut/+` fails
 to be associative.
-If such is found, the call to `is` registers the counter example,
+If such is found, the side-effecting call to `is` registers the counter example,
 but the `doseq` loop continues.
 Thus, if N is the length of `polynomials`, then worst case
 the loop will report N-cubed many violations.

+## `:while` First Vain Attempted Fix

 The first attempt to fix this problem is to evoke the `:while` modifier.